 active participation in elections

-Portland voters are among the most active in the US.
-But access to the ballot and engagement is not equal for all.
-Over the last couple of decades, we see consistent differences in voter participation for younger voters and voters who live in more racially diverse and low income neighborhoods.
-Additionally, we see far lower participation across all demographics and neighborhoods in closed May primary elections.
+Portland voters are among the most active in the U.S. But access to the ballot and engagement is not equal for all.
+Over the last couple of decades, we see consistent differences in voter participation for young voters and voters who live in more racially diverse and low income neighborhoods.
+Additionally, we see far lower participation across all demographics and neighborhoods in May primary elections.

 The Commission envisioned a future in which “more Portlanders vote and the electorate is more reflective of our entire community.”